by Philipp Geschke

 Other new tools like AWS IoT SiteWise or AWS IoT Things Graph may be useful to build your IoT applications faster with easier management and monitoring.

 This lesson first offered a brief introduction to AWS IoT and its components available for integration with other services.
-Then it explained how to send data from the Connectware MQTT Broker to AWS IoT Core or Greengrass Core with a simple commissioning file using the built-in MQTT connector of the Connectware.
+Then it explained how to send data from the Connectware MQTT Broker to AWS IoT Core or Greengrass Core with a simple commissioning file using the built-in MQTT connector of Connectware.
 Furthermore, the Cybus workbench service for prototyping more advanced scenarios was presented.
 The lesson finished with a description of some basic and advanced tools used to monitor data flow between AWS IoT and Connectware.

 Cybus provides an example with sample service commissioning files, and some more technical details in the Github project How to connect AWS IoT and Greengrass.